AndyJado/chitto/ward-stf/README.md

 ## wa

-I been used `wa` as prefix in my `chitto` repo as a convention
+I been used `wa` as prefix in my `chitto` for quite a while

+not like 'yy' or 'la'

 it's quite a certain one

-not like 'fkn' or 'la'

 I don't really know what `la` means